Where to recycle/donate stuff

 What you need to know before you donate

 Before heading to a donation location, confirm what they accept, when, and how.
 Items accepted and hours of operation may change over time.
 Do not leave items after hours as that can create huge headaches for those accepting donations.
 Please read about how to be ethical as you donate your stuff to charities/thrift stores.
+It’s especially important to make sure that items you donate to thrift store or non-profits are clean and don’t need repair.

 Where/what to donate